How To Redeem Alaska Mileage Plan Miles For Best Value

 Best ways to use Alaska Mileage Plan miles

 We all have different travel goals, so there’s never going to be a one size fits all answer as to what the best use of miles is.
-Personally, my favorite way to redeem miles is for aspirational redemptions in first and business class, since that’s where you’ll get the most outsized value.
+Broadly speaking, my favorite way to redeem miles is for aspirational redemptions in first and business class, since that’s where you’ll get the most outsized value.

 Redeeming Mileage Plan miles within the Americas